awsdocs/amazon-opensearch-service-developer-guide/doc_source/security-iam-serverless.md

 **Note**
 *Collection* condition keys don't apply at the index level\.
 For example, in the policy above, the condition wouldn't apply to an access or security policy containing the resource string `index/logs-application/*`\.

+To see a list of OpenSearch Serverless condition keys, see [Condition keys for Amazon OpenSearch Serverless](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonopensearchserverless.html#amazonopensearchserverless-policy-keys) in the *Service Authorization Reference*\.
+To learn with which actions and resources you can use a condition key, see [Actions defined by Amazon OpenSearch Serverless](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonopensearchserverless.html#amazonopensearchserverless-actions-as-permissions)\.

 ## ABAC with OpenSearch Serverless<a name="security_iam_serverless-with-iam-tags"></a>